learningequality/kolibri/docs/references/manual_testing.rst

 For Kolibri, our target audience's network condition can be mimicked by setting connectivity to Regular 3G (100ms, 750kb/s, 250 kb/s).

-Performance Testing with Django Debug Panel
+Performance testing with Django Debug Panel
 -------------------------------------------

 We have built in support for Django Debug Panel (a Chrome extension that allows tracking of AJAX requests to Django).